Methylpentene

 Methylpentene is an alkene with a molecular formula C6H12.
 The prefix "methyl-" is derived from the fact that there is a methyl(CH3) branch, the word root "-pent-" is derived from the fact that there are 5 carbon atoms in the parent chain, while the "-ene" suffix denotes that there is a double bond present, as per IUPAC nomenclature.
-Following are the possible structural isomers of methylpentane:
+Following are the possible structural isomers of methylpentene: